What does this AWS Solutions Implementation do?

 AWS MLOps Framework reference architecture

-The AWS CloudFormation template deploys a Pipeline Provisioning framework that provisions a machine learning pipeline (Bring Your Own Model for SageMaker).
-The template includes the AWS Lambda functions and AWS Identity and Access Management (IAM) roles necessary to set up your account, and it creates an Amazon Simple Storage Service (Amazon S3) bucket that contains the CloudFormation templates that set up the pipelines.
-The template also creates an Amazon API Gateway instance, an additional Lambda function, and an AWS CodePipeline instance and an AWS CodeBuild instance.
+The AWS CloudFormation template deploys a Pipeline Provisioning framework that provisions a machine learning pipeline (BYOM/Bring your own model for Amazon SageMaker).
+The template includes the AWS Lambda functions and AWS Identity and Access Management (IAM) roles necessary to set up your account and create an Amazon Simple Storage Service (Amazon S3) bucket that contains the CloudFormation templates that set up the pipelines.
+It accepts an existing S3 bucket name, or creates a new bucket to use as the assets bucket.
+The template also creates an Amazon API Gateway instance, an additional Lambda function, and AWS CodePipeline instances.

 - Source—AWS CodePipeline connects to an S3 bucket containing the provisioned model artifacts and a Dockerfile.